 Students who do not earn the required number of credits to be promoted to the next grade will be retained.
-The student will be promoted to the next grade when he or she meets the required number of credits through summer school, credit recovery, repeating one or more courses, or correspondence school.
+The student will be promoted to the next grade when he or she meets the required number of credits through summer school, credit recovery, repeating courses, or correspondence school.